brufftech/tbd/content/observed-habits/index.md

 Shared nothing requires significant discipline to achieve.
 It generally means that no TCP-IP leaves the developers box, and being able to prove that by running those operations while disconnected from the network.
-The implementing of the wire mocking (service virtualization) of dependent tiers outside the team, is a given.
-The highest accomplished Trunk-Based Development teams employ mocking of tiers within the same application, in order to make tests fast and stable.
+The implementing of the wire mocking (service virtualization) of dependent tiers outside the team is a given.
+The highest accomplished Trunk-Based Development teams employ mocking of tiers within the same application in order to make tests fast and stable.
 Technologies such as Mountebank{{< ext url="http://www.mbtest.org" >}} make programming working with wire mocking easy.
 Tiers refer to a layer-cake view of an applications construction, of course.